 ACDHH strives to empower Deaf and Hard of Hearing individuals to become self-advocates by informing them about their rights, the laws and programs available to support those rights.
 Advocates are available to act on behalf of consumers as needed.

-ACDHH works closely with community leaders to determine the resources available, and those that need to be expanded or created to better serve Deaf and Hard of Hearing citizens in each region.
+ACDHH works closely with community leaders to determine the resources available, and those that need to be expanded or created to better serve Deaf, Deaf-Blind, and Hard of Hearing citizens throughout the state of Arizona.

 Outreach and Education